 Kumon is an individualized learning method that allows each student to study at a comfortable level, regardless of age or school grade, and advance beyond his or her current school grade level.
 At Kumon, students become enthusiastic for learning and experience a sense of accomplishment as they increase their academic ability and develop their potential to the maximum.

-From the time EA was in preschool until now that he is in big school, I am often asked by fellow parents who live in our area as to whether his school, Creative Explorers School for Children, is a good (progressive) pre-school.
-EA started at the age of 3, and for me, that is relatively young because in my time I took preschool when I was 6.
+From the time Heinel was in preschool until now that he is in big school, I am often asked by fellow parents who live in our area as to whether his school, Creative Explorers School for Children, is a good (progressive) pre-school.
+Heinel started at the age of 3, and for me, that is relatively young because in my time I took preschool when I was 6.
 Given his young age, it was important for me that he will be in a school where he will be guided in all aspects and not just in academics.
-EA was with them for 3 years and I have nothing but good words for the school.
-Here are my major reasons why we love Creative Explorers (CE).
+Heinel was with them for 3 years and I have nothing but good words for the school.
+Here are my major reasons why we love Creative Explorers (Heinel).

 Our EA is in his first grade in big school and one big factor in choosing a school for him was the safe environment, whether outside (within vicinity) and most especially inside the school and classroom.
 I was very particular with the small class size and a co-education environment because it decreases the chance of him being bullied.
 Read about our big school selection process here.